 Set the main map board in the center of the playing area, and the financial board next to it.
 At one end of the group of boards lay out the bank.
 The share certificates for the 6 major railroads should be set out near the bank.
-The Black Line Railroad, and its shares are not used for Level 2.
+The Black Line Railroad shares should be placed alongside the other shares, but bear in mind that these are not available, yet.